Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Examples

 with $\mathcal{Y}=\{0,1\}$.
 The estimand $\eta(\mu_0(\bx))$ characterizes the conditional probability of $Y=1$ given $\bX=\bx$.
 See Section \ref{sec: logit est} for uniform estimation and inference methods based on $(\widehat{\mu}(\bx):\bx\in\mathcal{X})$, and Section \ref{sec: Extensions} for transformations thereof.
 Furthermore, our results also cover other related quasi-maximum likelihood (and non-linear least squares) problems such as fractional regression where $\mathcal{Y}=[0,1]$. \end{example}

-The four examples introduced so far cover the main different settings of interest from a technical perspective.
-To be precise, in Example \ref{example: Generalized Conditional Quantile Regression} uniformity over $\mathcal{X}\times\mathcal{Q}$ is of interest, and the loss function is non-smooth as a function of $\bx\in\mathcal{X}$ but smooth as a function $q\in\mathcal{Q}$.
-Example \ref{example: Conditional Distribution Regression} is the ``dual'' of Example \ref{example: Generalized Conditional Quantile Regression} in the sense that uniformity over $\mathcal{X}\times\mathcal{Q}$ is also of interest, but now the loss function is smooth as a function of $\bx\in\mathcal{X}$ and non-smooth as a function $q\in\mathcal{Q}$.
-In Example \ref{example: $L_p$ regression} only uniformity over $\mathcal{X}$ is of interest because $q\in\mathcal{Q}$ is not present in the loss function, but its smoothness depends on $p\in[0,1]$; the a.\,e. derivative of $\eta\mapsto\rho(y,\eta)$ ranges from discontinuous ($p=1$), to H\"{o}lder continuous ($p\in(1,2)$), to linear ($p=2$).
-Likewise, Example \ref{example: Generalized linear models} only involves uniformity over $\mathcal{X}$ because $q\in\mathcal{Q}$ is not present in the loss function, but now the loss function is smooth and well-behaved; this last example serves as a benchmark for our theoretical development, in addition to being of broad practical interest.
-All of the examples above have a convex loss function when $\eta(u)=u$, but can be non-convex when $\eta(\cdot)$ is not the identity function: our theoretical work will either explicitly take into account the presence of non-convexity, or circumvent this challenge altogether.
+The four examples illustrate distinct settings from a technical perspective.
+In Example \ref{example: Generalized Conditional Quantile Regression} uniformity over $\mathcal{X}\times\mathcal{Q}$ is of interest, and the loss function is non-smooth as a function of $\bx\in\mathcal{X}$ but smooth as a function of $q\in\mathcal{Q}$.
+Example \ref{example: Conditional Distribution Regression} is the antithesis of Example \ref{example: Generalized Conditional Quantile Regression} because now the loss function is smooth as a function of $\bx\in\mathcal{X}$ and non-smooth as a function of $q\in\mathcal{Q}$, while uniformity over $\mathcal{X}\times\mathcal{Q}$ is still of interest.
+In Example \ref{example: $L_p$ regression} only uniformity over $\mathcal{X}$ is of interest because $q\in\mathcal{Q}$ is not present in the loss function, but its smoothness depends on $p\in[1,2]$; the a.\,e. derivative of $\eta\mapsto\rho(y,\eta)$ ranges from discontinuous ($p=1$), to H\"{o}lder continuous ($p\in(1,2)$), to linear ($p=2$).
+Likewise, Example \ref{example: Generalized linear models} only involves uniformity over $\mathcal{X}$ because $q\in\mathcal{Q}$ is not present in the loss function, but now the loss function is smooth and well-behaved; this last example serves as a benchmark for our theoretical development.
+All of the examples above have a convex loss function when $\eta(u)=u$, but can be non-convex when $\eta(\cdot)$ is not the identity function.